 When picking out a coastal beach style rug, jute is our go-to because of its durability and gorgeous natural look.
 Bringing natural materials indoors is also a great strategy to harmonize your home with its coastal surroundings.
-The light and neutral underfoot blends beautifully with the white decor and adds contrast to the washed out features of this waterfront look.
+The light and neutral underfoot blends beautifully with the white decor and adds contrast to the washed out features of this waterfront look, inspired by Brant Point.

 Design Credit: Black Band Design | Photography: Tessa Neustadt